gasseklopper/mobile-flashcards/README.md

 # Flashcards

-Project for Udacity's React-Native & Redux course. ad a flashcard game where u can add decks and cards with a question and an answer
+Project for Udacity's React-Native & Redux course. ad a flashcard game where u can add decks and cards with a question and an answer.

+//following the guide from https://james-priest.github.io/mobile-flashcards/

 ### how to get this project
 1. clone or download this project to your workspace